DHTMLX/scheduler-docs/data/agenda_view.md

 {{note
-By default, the left list of the view displays events beginning from the current date.
-To change such behavior, use the api/scheduler_agenda_start_config.md, api/scheduler_agenda_end_config.md properties.
+By default, the left list of the view displays events beginning from the first day of the current month.
+To change such behavior, use the api/scheduler_agenda_start_config.md, api/scheduler_agenda_end_config.md properties or redefine **scheduler.date.agenda_start** and **scheduler.date.agenda_end** functions.
 }}